eyereasoner/color/README.md

 - conclusion can be `true` to pose a query
 - conclusion can not be any other built-in
 - conclusion-only variables are existentials
-- current way to explain the reasoning as `explains` proof steps
+- proving the bottom-up reasoning with `step/3` proof steps
 - avoiding loops that could occur with backward chaining

 ## Installation and test